Conservation and restoration of panel paintings: Technological assistance

-These technologies have been employed in the conservation of Millais's painting, Ophelia, at the Tate museum.
-Although this example is not directly related to panel paintings, it is a valuable demonstration of the technology.
+These technologies have been employed in the conservation of, for example, Millais's Ophelia.
+Although Ophelia is not itself a panel painting, it is a valuable demonstration of the technology.

 Treatments

-Treatments applied to paintings in order to mitigate damage caused by various agents of deterioration are varied.
-Treatment consists of any efforts made to stabilize, restore, or repair an object; panel paintings, being heavily wood-based, may need treatment for pests, weakened structural supports, failed adhesives, temperature and relative humidity damage, general dirt and grime, and more.
+Treatments applied to paintings in order to mitigate damage are varied.
+Treatment consists of any efforts made to stabilize, restore, or repair an object.
+Panel paintings, being heavily wood-based, may need treatment for pests, weakened structural supports, failed adhesives, temperature and relative humidity damage, general dirt and grime, and more.
 Documentation of all treatments applied to a panel painting is crucial, as it determines the course of future conservation-restoration efforts.
 The following treatments are often seen in conservation of panel paintings:

 Pest management

-Exposure to pests may cause structural damage to wood panels and supports and should be eradicated prior to conservation to ensure the longevity of the object and the effectiveness of conservation efforts.
+Exposure to pests may cause structural damage to wood panels and supports, and should be eradicated prior to conservation, to ensure the longevity of the object and the effectiveness of conservation efforts.
 Pest management methods include: